-What if an athlete exhibits the signs and symptoms of heart disease that can cause cardiac arrest?
+What happens if my child exhibits the signs and symptoms of heart disease that can cause cardiac arrest?

-The legislation states that if an athlete exhibits fainting (syncope) related to sport/activity, the athlete will be removed from participation by their coach and/or present authorized licensed healthcare provider.
-Additionally, the athlete cannot return to play until both of the following conditions are met:
+Ohio law states that if an athlete exhibits fainting (syncope) related to sport/activity, the athlete will be removed from participation by their coach/present authorized licensed healthcare provider.
+The athlete cannot return to play until both of the following conditions are met:

-1. The athlete is evaluated by a physician or authorized health care provider as defined by Ohio state law.

-2. The athlete provides written clearance from the medical professional that an appropriate evaluation has occurred and the authorized health care provider has determined it is safe to return to sport/activity and competition.
+- 1. The athlete is evaluated by a physician or an authorized health care provider as defined by Ohio state law. - 2.
+The athlete provides written clearance from the doctor or authorized health care provider that an appropriate evaluation has been done, and the physician or authorized health care provider has determined it is safe to return to sport/activity and competition.